-EXTERIOR ENTERTAINMENT CENTER
+EXTERIOR ENTERTAINMENT CENTER (ADJUSTABLE)

 Your coach may be equipped with an Exterior Entertainment Center, which contains an HDTV and Audio/Video Connections for your outdoor listening or viewing pleasure.
+The Exterior TV is mounted on an adjustable bracket which allows you to angle the TV to best suit your viewing needs.